doopyboopy/hederra-ai-hackaton/README.md

 - Publishes detailed audit reports and scores to a public Hedera topic
 - Maintains a transparent and immutable record of all audits

+## Key concepts

+Hedera [HIP-991](https://hips.hedera.com/hip/hip-991) Permissionless revenue-generating Topic Ids for Topic Operators: To Interact with the agent, you need to send a message to the configured topic that requires a fee.
+This fee will be used to pay for the agent's services.

+Hedera [HCS-10](https://hips.hedera.com/hip/hcs-10) Topic Operators: To interact with the agent, you need to be a topic operator.

 ## Features

 - **Smart Contract Analysis**: Deep analysis of Solidity smart contracts for security vulnerabilities and best practices